anadiasmaile/Consistent-decision-making-in-an-incidental-emotional-context-A-statistical-power-simulation-study/README.md

 # Consistent-decision-making-in-an-incidental-emotional-context-A statistical-power-simulation-study
- This repository consists of the R scripts used for the statistical power simulation study
+ This repository consists of the R scripts used for the statistical power simulation study.

 A planned study is going to investigate the impact of an incidental emotional context on decision making under risk.
 The present study aims to enable a quality experimental design for this.
 Both sample size and effect size were evaluated to ensure a good statistical power.
 Three statistical power simulations were conducted for this.
 The language and environment for statistical computing, called R, was used.
 This repository consists of the used scripts.